xenhim/eosc-pool/README.md

     "requirePeers": 2,
     // Run payouts in this interval
     "interval": "10m",
-    // Geth instance node rpc endpoint for payouts processing "daemon": "http://127.0.0.1:8282",
+    // EOSC instance node rpc endpoint for payouts processing "daemon": "http://127.0.0.1:8282",
-    // Rise error if can't reach geth in this amount of time "timeout": "10s",
+    // Rise error if can't reach eosc in this amount of time "timeout": "10s",
     // Address with pool coinbase wallet address.
     "address": "0x0",
-    // Let geth to determine gas and gasPrice "autoGas": true,
+    // Let eosc to determine gas and gasPrice "autoGas": true,
     // Gas amount and price for payout tx (advanced users only) "gas": "21000",